Meet our Primary Teachers

 Ms. Joanna Paniagua, Teacher

-This is Ms. Paniagua’s 2nd year of teaching, and she is excited to be a part of the St. Agnes family.
+Ms. Paniagua’s began teaching at St. Agnes in 2020 and she is excited to be a part of the St. Agnes family.
 She graduated with a B.A. in Multidisciplinary Studies from Marymount University in 2020.
 When she isn’t teaching, she is helping out in the Diocese, playing sports, practicing her photography skills, or being adventurous with her friends.
 She feels blessed to share her passion for the faith with her students so that they may form deeper relationships with God and with each other.

 Primary Grades At A Glance